USEPA/haztrak/docs/haztrak_book/src/deployment/deployment.md

    ```

 3. Customize the Helm values: Open the `haztrak-charts/values.yaml` file and adjust the
-   configuration values to meet your requirements if different than currently stored values.
+   values to meet your requirements if different from what's present.

 4. Deploy Haztrak: Run the following Helm command to deploy Haztrak: